thoughtspot/rest-api-sdk/sdks/typescript/RolesApi.md

 # **deleteRole**
 > void deleteRole()

- Deletes a Role.
-Requires cluster Administration or Role Administration privileges.
   Version: 9.5.0.cl or later   Deletes a Role object from the ThoughtSpot system.
 Available only if [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance.
 To delete a Role, the `ROLE_ADMINISTRATION` (**Can manage roles**) privilege is required.

 ### Example